pbanj/pmc/PCBs/Picochu/Moves/README.md

 - A reversable pad setup so you can do either inline or pulldown resistor on the DIN line.
 - Ground is along edge so it can be used as an anchor.
 I did them facing the same way so castellated holes are cheaper if you want them.
 - Minimum board size for OSH Park, can get 30 boards made for $4.00.
 Cut them in half and you have 60 boards.
+- 8 Column 5 Row panel gerbers & json added for those that need want it, will make mass assembly easier.

 # Pics